-USA.gov (www.usa.gov) is the official web portal for the U.S. government.
+USA.gov (www.usa.gov) is the official guide to government information and services.
 It is a public domain website.
 You may link to USA.gov at no cost.

 Select one of the images below to use on your website and save it to your images directory.
 Generally, you can save the image by right-clicking on it and selecting your browser's "Save Image As" or "Save Picture As" command.
 Please copy the graphic to your website and change the IMG SRC address to use it from your web server.
 In the examples below, the image was saved in the '/images/' directory.

 Black USA.gov logo

 If you have any questions about linking to USA.gov, the use of the USA.gov logo, or want more information or promotional materials on USA.gov, please email us.

 As the official guide to government information and services, USA.gov is happy to be a source for reliable, direct information for your research paper.
 Here are some examples of how you can cite USA.gov in some of the most popular attribution formats.